 Global English TESOL graduate, Lea Hook was over the moon to be offered his dream job in Thailand.
 However, things didn't quite go according to plan on arrival.
-I asked him more about his Thai journey... and how disaster shortly after arrival turned around into a fantastic experience.
+We asked him more about his Thai journey... and how disaster shortly after arrival turned around into a fantastic experience.

 I secured a Thai teaching job in the UK months in advance.
 On arriving in Thailand in the city, Krabi, with three days to go the agency called me and said he had ordered too many teachers for the school.
 Nine teachers went home frustrated and very upset.